Sharp multiple testing boundary for sparse sequences: Illustrations

 In this section, we present numerical illustrations for the results stated above, as well as provide some intuition behind these.

-\subsection{Illustrating FDR/FNR tradeoff}
+\subsection{~~Illustrating FDR/FNR tradeoff}

-Theorems~\ref{thm-notrade}~and~\ref{thm-notrade-Subbotin} establish that the FNR is asymptotically the driving force for optimal procedures: any (sparsity preserving) procedure has an FDR vanishing when $n$ goes to infinity and only the FNR matters in the minimax risk.
+Theorems~\ref{thm-notrade}~and~\ref{thm-notrade-Subbotin} establish that the FNR is asymptotically the driving force for optimal procedures: any optimal (sparsity preserving) procedure has an FDR vanishing when $n$ goes to infinity and only the FNR matters in the minimax risk.

 This phenomenon is illustrated in Figure~\ref{fig:mFDRvsFNR} for thresholding based procedures $\varphi_t=\II_{\abs{X_i}\geq t}$, $t\in \RR$.
-For ease of computations, instead of the FDR, we consider here a closely related quantity, the marginal FDR, denoted by mFDR.
-Hence, we consider the marginal risk
+For ease of computations, instead of the FDR, we consider here the closely related marginal FDR (corresponding to the ratio of expectations in \eqref{deffdr}), denoted by mFDR.
+Hence, in the Subbotin setting of Example~\ref{example:SubbotinLocation}, we consider the marginal risk